ibm-cloud-docs/log-analysis/export_api.md

 ## Query parameters
 {: #export_api_info_parameters}

-You can define query parameters to refine the events that you want to export.
+You can define query parameters to refine the logs that you want to export.

 The following table lists the query parameters that you can set: